 The following are our favourite essentials for shoe maintenance.
 Be aware that you can find the following products at different price points, so they won’t necessarily break the bank.

 For polishing and shining, a horsehair shoe brush is a wise investment.
 Our biggest tip when buying horsehair brushes is to own a few – one can be for brown shoes, one for black and one can be for lighter footwear.
-Over time, brushes can be stained with the polish of one colour and you do not want it transferring onto your other toned shoes.
+Over time, brushes can be stained with the polish of one colour and you do not want it transferred to your other toned shoes.

 Linen or cotton cloth is an essential item you will need for shoe care.
 These can be perfect for removing excess dirt, conditioning and obviously polishing.